 Battle of Blenheim ( pub.
 1710).
 Note the "cow's foot" shape to the musket butt.
 Just like the reproduction offered here.

 The reproduction we offer here has a 42 inch .69 calibre barrel is made of tempered seamless high carbon steel (type:BS970 no.080M40) with a threaded breech plug.
-The lock is made with strong durable springs and has a case-hardened frizzen (hammer) that throws good sparks (our new process of cyanide hardening has made this even more durable).
+The lock is made with strong durable springs and has a case-hardened frizzen (hammer) that throws good sparks (our new process of industrial hardening has made this even more durable).
 This is a true dog lock and the tumbler is notched only at the full cock.
 The dog catch provides the half cock.
 However some had both, and a skilled owner with a file can add a second notch if he/she so wishes.
 This musket possesses a wooden rammer.
-We use a cyanide case-hardening factory process that makes sparking both more reliable and longer lasting.
+We use a industrial case-hardening factory process that makes sparking both more reliable and longer lasting.

 As with all our other flintlocks, the vent is not drilled (read details below) so we can ship easily to your door throughout North America and to Europe and the UK.
 Aside from that they are exactly like the originals.
 A fine addition to any collection.

 - Money-back Guarantee - Shipped to your Door - Lowest Price Commitment -

 Other Images: Image 1 Image 2 Image 3 Image 4 Image 5

 Add BAY-002 Brown Bess Socket Bayonet 68.000US 75.00CAN

 For shipping costs and other details see bottom of our Muskets section

 If upon receiving your musket you are not completely happy with your purchase, you may return it for a refund.
 All we ask is you cover the shipping costs.
 It has to be returned in two weeks of receipt and be in its original state (unaltered and unmodified).